Mashyrano/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. A script to add execute to all
 9. A scritp to transfere permissions
 10. A script to add directory only permissions
 11. A script to make a dir with its permisions
+12. A script to change group permission